ethereum-attestation-service/eas-docs-site/docs/Use Cases/ticketing.md

 Ethereum Attestation Service (EAS) can be used to create a secure and transparent system for verifying the authenticity of event tickets.
 By leveraging the immutability and decentralization of the blockchain, EAS can allow event organizers to create cryptographically signed attestations of their tickets, which can then be verified by attendees and ticketing platforms.
 This provides a more robust and secure way to verify the authenticity of tickets, and can help to prevent scalping and fraud.

 ## Example
-An event organizer can create attested claims for each ticket they sell, which will be cryptographically signed and added to the blockchain.
+An event organizer can create attestations for each ticket they sell, which will be cryptographically signed and added to the blockchain.

 For example, let's say that the organizer of the "Summer Music Festival" wants to sell 100 tickets for their event.
-They create a decentralized identity for themselves using a UI built on EAS, and then create 100 attested claims, each representing a valid ticket for the festival.
-These attested claims are then cryptographically signed and added to the blockchain, where they can be easily verified by ticket holders and event staff.
+They create 100 attestations, each representing a valid ticket for the festival.
+These attestations are then cryptographically signed and added to the blockchain, where they can be easily verified by ticket holders and event staff.

+The ticket holder could present their attested ticket in a number of ways, such as displaying it on their mobile device or printing it out.
+The event staff or ticket sellers would then be able to verify the authenticity of the ticket by checking the attestation on the blockchain.
+This process would provide a secure and transparent way for event organizers and attendees to verify the authenticity of tickets and prevent fraud.

 ### Here's a few example ticketing applications that could be built:
 1. A **decentralized ticketing platform** that allows event organizers and ticket sellers to create, issue, and verify attested tickets using EAS.
 This platform could be integrated with existing ticketing systems to provide a secure and transparent way to verify the authenticity of tickets and prevent fraud.